For the complete documentation index, see llms.txt.

 Key Points

-• Used in: Germany (since 1949), New Zealand (since 1996), Scotland, Wales.
+• Used in: Germany (since 1949), New Zealand (since 1996), Scotland and Wales (since 1999), South Korea (partially since 2020), Bolivia.

-• Combines local representation with national proportionality.
+• Combines local representation with national proportionality — addresses the main critique of pure list PR.

 Ranked-Choice Voting (RCV / IRV)